SecurityShiba/SecurityShiba.github.io/_posts/2017-02-01-Network-Attack-HSRP?-More-Like-Easy-Peasy.md

-# Network Attack - HSRP?
-More Like Easy Peasy

 In learning about network penetration testing, HSRP is one of the more common vulnerabilities that is quick and easy to identify on a target network.
 Don't overlook HSRP on your network penetration tests, as more often than not, it is using the default configuration *(spoiler: the default password is 'cisco')* making it a quick win vulnerability.

 ## What is HSRP?